Cybersecurity Guidelines to Safeguard Your Medical Records

 3. Check What Your Doctor Does with Old Information

-It is important to make sure that information which your doctor is no longer using has been properly destroyed.
+It is important to make sure that information that your doctor is no longer using has been properly destroyed.

 Many healthcare privacy breaches happen because old files are placed in the normal thrash collection instead of being destroyed in line with HIPAA obligations.